 The Nurse optimizes the physical environment to assure efficacy / student health and safety advantages in alignment with best practices.
+Dimension: Clinic Environment

-3 Effective 4 Highly Effective 5 Superior Highly Effective Superior linic is organized Clinic is organized Includes the or providing health for efficacy in health narrative elated related descriptions in opportunities, opportunities, performance order, cleanliness, order, cleanliness, category 4 plus the afety and ease of safety and ease of clinic serves as an raffic flow. traffic flow. exemplary model for Physical resources Physical resources replication beyond re secured and are secured and the site level. ised appropriately used appropriately, and readily readily available and vailable. not overstocked. o e o e o e o e o e o e o e o e o e o e elated oportunities, order, cleanliness, ofety and ease of affic flow. onysical resources ore secured and sed appropriately and readily for providing health related opportunities, order, cleanliness, afety and ease of affic flow.
-Physical resources re secured and sed appropriately and readily for efficacy in health related opportunities, order, cleanliness, safety and ease of traffic flow.
-Physical resources are secured and used appropriately, readily available and
+1 2 3 4 5 Ineffective Needs Improvement Effective Highly Effective Superior Does not organize clinic to provide health related opportunities, order, cleanliness, safety and ease of traffic flow.
+Physical resources are not secured and used as designed and intended.
+Rarely organize clinic for health related opportunities, order, cleanliness, safety and ease of traffic flow Physical resources are rarely secured and optimized for effective utilization.
+Clinic is organized for providing health related opportunities, order, cleanliness, safety and ease of traffic flow.
+Physical resources are secured and used appropriately and readily available.
+Clinic is organized for efficacy in health related opportunities, order, cleanliness, safety and ease of traffic flow.
+Physical resources are secured and used appropriately, readily available and not overstocked.
+Includes the narrative descriptions in performance category 4 plus the clinic serves as an exemplary model for replication beyond the site level.